wwatson4506/MSC/README.md

 Again this work in progress and is still in development.

 TODO: Finish buffering MSC3 reads and writes.
-MSC3 is initially setup to do it.
 WIP.